watch the trailer

 Mary Louise Schumacher

-Mary Louise Schumacher (director) is an award-winning journalist and art critic based in Milwaukee.
-She was the longtime art and architecture critic for the Milwaukee Journal Sentinel.
-More recently, she was the 2019 Clarice Smith Distinguished Critic at the Smithsonian and also the 2017 Arts & Culture Fellow with the Nieman Foundation for Journalism at Harvard University, where she spent a year studying documentary film, among other things.
+Mary Louise Schumacher (director) is a journalist, critic and filmmaker based in Portland, Maine.
+She is the Executive Director of the Dorothea and Leo Rabkin Foundation, known for giving a prize for excellence in arts journalism to writers each year.
+She was the longtime art and architecture critic for the Milwaukee Journal Sentinel, was the the 2019 Clarice Smith Distinguished Critic at the Smithsonian, and the 2017 Arts & Culture Fellow with the Nieman Foundation for Journalism at Harvard University, where she spent a year studying documentary film, among other things.
 Her bylines have appeared in The New York Times, The Washington Post, ARTnews, Hyperallergic, Nieman Reports and Milwaukee Magazine.
 Out of the Picture is her first film.

 Mark Escribano